-You might be surprised to learn that some engineers might even be reluctant to service a washing machine with no actual problems or symptoms.
+Some engineers may be reluctant to service a washing machine with no actual problems or symptoms.
 I know from experience, many faults cannot be detected, prevented or anticipated during a service.
 Once serviced, any faults within the next several months tend to get blamed on the engineer not doing the job properly.

 Of course some breakdowns can be prevented.
 Some problems could be sorted before they worsen and became more expensive.
-But the overall lifetime servicing cost would most likely outweigh these "potential" savings.
+But the overall lifetime of regular servicing costs would most likely outweigh these "potential" savings.
 If you look at it from a safety point of view though, then paying for a service is less about economy and more about safety.
 So there is definitely an argument for occasional servicing.

 Don’t Ignore Faults